delthas/go-xvid/README.md

 The API is well-documented in its [![GoDoc](https://godoc.org/github.com/delthas/go-xvid?status.svg)](https://godoc.org/github.com/delthas/go-xvid)

-A [decoder](https://github.com/delthas/go-xvid/tree/master/examples/decoder/main.go) and [encoder](https://github.com/delthas/go-xvid/tree/master/examples/encoder/main.go) example are available in `examples/` (must be run from the repo main directory, with `GODEBUG=cgocheck=0`).
+A [decoder](https://github.com/delthas/go-xvid/tree/master/examples/decoder/main.go) and [encoder](https://github.com/delthas/go-xvid/tree/master/examples/encoder/main.go) as well as [convert](https://github.com/delthas/go-xvid/tree/master/examples/convert/main.go) example are available in `examples/` (must be run from the repo main directory, with `GODEBUG=cgocheck=0`).

 You can also check the library source code and the [Xvid source code](https://labs.xvid.com/source/) (please open an issue if the library lacks documentation for your use case).